worakritsoo/svelte-ionic/README.md

 **NEW FEATURE: Web Animations API included (see Avatars)**

 **NEW FEATURE: TYPESCRIPT ARRIVED!!!!!
-Configuration done and usable via `<script lang="ts">`**
+Configuration done and usable via `<script lang="ts">`** (I just need to add some types to the IonicController.ts so you don't get red curls)

 All features (vision/realised)
 - Configured for Typescript usage (100%)